Engineering Connections Residential Community

 Engineering Connections residents will live with others who understand what it’s like to be an engineering student, with challenging first-year coursework and project-based labs.
 But with our community making up about 50 percent of the entire Williams Village population, they’ll also have ample opportunities to connect with students from other colleges who share similar interests and identities.

-Today, about 62 percent of engineering students participate in residential programs.
-Studies show — again and again — that those first-year residential experiences increase retention and student success.
+Studies show — again and again — that first-year residential experiences increase retention and student success.
 Our mission with Engineering Connections is to extend that opportunity to all engineering and applied science students.